tarirohove/weatherapp/README.md

 1. **WeatherController**:
    - Handles incoming HTTP requests.
-   - Provides an endpoint `/weather` to fetch weather data.
+   - Provides an endpoint `/weather` to fetch weather data from openweatherapi service.
+   - Provide and endpoint `/weather/latest` to fetch weather data from the database
    - Uses the rate limiting service to restrict excessive API calls.
    - Includes exception handling to manage validation errors and rate limits error handling.